c0ded00d1e12/ecen224/_pages/overview.md

 | Homeworks               | 10         |
 | Exams                   | 35         |

-There are fourteen labs (one for each week), so each lab is worth 2.86% of your grade.
-There are eight homeworks, so each homework is worth 1.88% of your grade.
-There are two programming assignments, so each assignment is worth 7.5% of your grade.

 ## Communication
 All communication will be done over Slack.
 Slack is intended to be used for announcements, questions, and facilitate student communication.
 If you have a question, ask it on Slack so that everyone can benefit from seeing the question and answer.